 Even if you aren’t an organized person, we highly recommend investing some time in the planning phase before you move to another state.
-We believe that a moving binder is essential for larger scale moves and relocations because it prevents lapses in communication and keeps dates on track.
-Knowing what will happen when and having lists to check off will significantly reduce the risk of unnecessary stress.
+A moving binder is essential for larger-scale moves and relocations because it prevents lapses in communication and keeps dates on track.
+Knowing what will happen when and having lists to check off will help things run smoothly and significantly reduce the risk of unnecessary stress.

 - A customized moving checklist